Table of Contents

 The Delaware Division of Corporations will review your paperwork to make sure it’s complete and in compliance with Delaware law.
 Once it’s approved, you will receive a stamped Certificate of Formation/Incorporation, declaring that your company is officially formed in Delaware!

-Below is a summary to help you understand the concept of holding company in Delaware:
+Below is a summary to help you understand the concept of a holding company in Delaware:

 - A holding company doesn’t conduct any activities except maintaining and managing intangible assets (e.g., stock, patent, trademark, and more)